Robin Hood lived in Sherwood Forest, he was an outlaw.

 - Robin Hood lived in Sherwood Forest.
 He was an outlaw.

 COORDINATING CONJUNCTION.
-You might be able to join the two statements with a coordinating conjunction.
 When you join two independent clauses with a coordinating conjunction, you need to use a comma before the conjunction:

 - Robin Hood lived in Sherwood Forest, and he was an outlaw.